stuartj073/Memory-Card-Game/README.md

 - As a user, I want to have some way of seeing how
 - I am getting on in the game whilst also keeping an eye on the time limitation
 - As a user, I want to be able to access the game on all platforms.
-- As a user I want to be able to start and stop the game whenever I choose.
-- As a user I want to be able to choose when to turn off and on the music.
-- As a user I want to be able to contribute to the overall global leader-board as to challenge me and get myself more focused on getting better.
+- As a user I want to be able to contribute to the local leader-board as to challenge me and get myself more focused on getting better.
-- As a user I want to hear the game sounds (if I want to) that accompany each click of a card ,match of a pair or incorrect match of a pair as I play the game.
+- As a user I want to hear the game sounds that accompany each click of a card ,match of a pair or incorrect match of a pair as I play the game.
 - As an owner I want to facilitate the overall needs of the user.
+- As an owner I want to provide a local storage system as to entice the user to come back and to try and bea their current high score.
-- As an owner I want to allow users to voluntarily contribute to the overall improvement of the game via a suggestions box.
+- As an owner I want to present the website in a very clear manner with un-ambigious colours as to not be presenting the potential user with colour overload or a website that just doesn't make sense design-wise.

 ## UX/UI